imgurujeet/Hold-on/README.md

 # ⚡ HoldOn – Anti-Theft Charging Protection App
 ![Logo](https://raw.githubusercontent.com/imgurujeet/Hold-on/refs/heads/main/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.webp)

+> In train, cafés, airport, or crowded places, your phone is at risk.
+Hold On acts as your phone’s security guard — if someone unplugs it, a loud alarm goes off instantly to deter theft

 >  **Your phone stays safe, even while charging in public.**
 HoldOn is a smart Android app that protects your phone from theft when charging outside.
 If someone unplugs it, a **loud alarm** starts — and only *you* can stop it with fingerprint or lock-screen authentication.